saqibur/django-project-structure/README.md

 Whereas the `model`s will be shared.

+* How do you define a version 2?

+Currently we're proposing that major changes to the following, constitutes a new API version:
+1. Representation of data, either for submission or retrieval
+2. Major optimizations
+3. Major code reorganization and code refactor

 ### `config`
 * Contains project configuration files, including the primary URL file
 * Contains settings split into `base`, `local`, `production` and `development`